 The study load for participation in a MaRBLe project is 18 ECTS (486 hours) spread over one semester.
 Upon successful completion, you earn 18 ECTS.
 Of these 18 ECTS, a maximum of 12 credits will be awarded within your regular bachelor programme, and six credits are awarded as extra-curricular credits, reflecting the excellence character of the MaRBLe programme.

-From 2017-2018, we offer you greater flexibility in developing your curriculum.
 The 12 credits within your bachelor programme may replace your bachelor essay or two electives.
 For UMLC students, the six extra-curricular credits will count towards your UMLC programme credits.

 Successful participation in the Marble project will be mentioned in a special certificate you will receive with your diploma.